 Alternative Photographic Processes

-As photography becomes increasingly digitally orientated there has been an increasing number of artists and designers looking back in history in search of a more engaging form of final output.
+As photography has become digitally dominated there has been an increasing number of artists and designers looking back in history in search of a more engaging form of final output.
 By introducing a series of alternative photographic processes, using the photographic image as a starting point, the course will examine and demonstrate the choices and print methods available that go towards producing tangible pieces of work.
-By underlining the interaction between image and base material, new processes are explored and creative departures encouraged.
+By underlining the interaction between image and base material, new processes are explored, and creative departures encouraged.

-Liquid photographic emulsions will be used with art papers, fabric, glass and perspex.
+Liquid photographic emulsions: Will be used in the darkroom with art papers, canvas and glass.

-Each process introduced will be accompanied by a brief handout and recipe and you will be shown how to continue these techniques after the course with the minimum of specialist equipment.
+Each process introduced will be accompanied by a brief handout and recipe.
+You will be shown how to continue these techniques after the course with the minimum of specialist equipment.